ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Big Data Cluster:** A distributed computing environment comprising thousands or tens of thousands of interconnected computers that collectively store and process large datasets.

+**Binary Classification Model:** A model that classifies data into two categories, such as yes/no or stop/go outcomes.

 **Broad Network Access:** The ability to access cloud resources via standard mechanisms and platforms such as mobile devices, laptops, and workstations over networks.

 **Business Understanding:** The initial phase of data science methodology involves seeking clarification and understanding the goals, objectives, and requirements of a given task or problem.